-Results from research studies that evaluated ILeVO seed treatment in Nebraska and Michigan confirm the following.
+Results from research studies that evaluated ILeVO seed

+WWW.MSSOY.ORG → MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION treatment in Nebraska and Michigan confirm the following.

-- There are no clear guidelines to determine at what point a field will see enough response to ILeVO to justify its use and expense. - In fields with a history of exhibiting significant above-ground SDS symptoms, ILeVO added to a complete seed treatment increased yields significantly in 1/3 of the cases in the Nebraska studies [1 year-3 sites] and in about 1/4 of the cases across 2 years in the Michigan studies [11 trials].
+- There are no clear guidelines to determine at what point a field will see enough response to ILeVO to justify its use. - In fields with a history of exhibiting significant aboveground SDS symptoms, ILeVO added to a complete seed treatment increased yields significantly in 1/3 of the cases in the Nebraska studies [1 year-3 sites] and in about 1/4 of the cases across 2 years in the Michigan studies [11 trials]. - In the Michigan studies, 2-year average yield increase across all site-years was 2.4 bu/acre.
+Yield increases were only marginally profitable in most of the cases.